ololiuhqui/magnolia-free-hugo-theme/readme.md

 - Insert your Google Analytics tag in the `config.toml` file and be ready to track your site performances easily.

-////////////////// questions

-- the 404 page is added manually to the public folder because github supports 404 only in the root of the folder (cannot do custom 404 for each language)
-- images have to be in .webp format
-- leave fields empty to remove stuff if not specified in another way
-- how to add new languages?
-- use magnolia flower seller instead of the office?

 ## How to install 📥

 1. Install hugo extended, follow [the official installation guide](https://gohugo.io/installation/).